 Goal or Desired Outcome

-The goal of this use case is to have the CSP administrator perform authorized monitoring activities on network information related to the interactions between the tenant KMC and tenant KMC.
+The goal of this use case is to have the CSP administrator perform authorized monitoring activities on network information related to the interactions between the tenant KMC and tenant KMS.
 This includes not only the ability of the CSP administrator to detect anomalous volume of network activity that might indicate a malware-infected tenant application.

 Notable Categorizations and Aspects